Kimberly A. Hart, Ph.D., LCPC, LPC, PEL:SC, NCC, ACS

 - Ph.D.
-Counselor Education & Supervision, Northern Illinois University
+Counselor Education and Supervision, Northern Illinois University

 - M.S.Ed.
 Counseling, Northern Illinois University

 - B.A.
 Philosophy, University of Illinois at Urbana-Champaign